-ST112s Science, Technology, and Society Critical perspectives on the social aspects of science and technology in our lives, in the world around us, and throughout history.
+ST112f Science, Technology, and Society Critical perspectives on the social aspects of science and technology in our lives, in the world around us, and throughout history.
 Issues include gender, communications, war, and the environment.
 Four credit hours.
-S. Fleming
+S. Jiang

-ST117j Information Use and Misuse: Big Data in America Examination of "big data" collection and mining; how the U.S. government and businesses utilize our personal, geographic, and behavioral data; and the impact on our society and government.
-Overview of governing policies and laws, collection technologies, and public and private use.
-Considers big data's impact on our everyday lives and privacy and what it means to be information literate.
+ST117j Information Use and Misuse: Big Data and Artificial Intelligence How has and is Big Data and Artificial Intelligence changing the ways that governments and businesses utilize our personal, geographic, and behavioral data; and what impact are these technologies having on our society.
+Case studies (technology, law, government, ethics and business) help students understand how the technologies are used and critically explore what ways are they shaping our society.
 Discussion based.
-Students develop critical thinking and writing skills and understanding of the policies, terminologies, and concepts needed to examine the topic and related case studies.
+Students develop critical thinking and writing skills and an understanding of the policies, terminologies, and concepts needed to successfully examine case studies.
 Previously listed as GO118 (Jan Plan 2016).
 Three credit hours.
 Kugelmeyer

 [ST120] Cognitive Science of Religion Religion is deeply puzzling from the perspective of evolutionary biology.
 The practice of religion takes time and energy, and yet it does not have any clear adaptive benefits: evolutionarily, gathering food is more rewarding than kneeling in prayer.
 So, how did religion become a universal if it is so costly?
 We explore both the psychology of religion and recent attempts to understand its evolutionary history.
 Four credit hours.
 S, W1.